 Endurance comes in two forms.
 First, endurance commonly refers to the ability to keep going physically.
 For example, physical endurance could describe a marathon runner.
 Secondly, endurance can pertain to mental acuteness or sharpness.

-Bearing is the outward appearance as seen by others.
-Bearing is ability to present oneself in a respectable manner.
+The outward appearance as seen by others is bearing.
+Bearing is the ability to present oneself in a respectable manner.
 There is an understanding that the appearance of the individuals mirrors not just the sole individual but also the team.

 One of the leadership traits USMC instills is unselfishness.
 Unselfishness is the prioritizing the good of the team.
 In everything you do, you should consider the impact and the consequence your actions have on the ability of others to do their jobs.
 Unselfish leaders do not seek praise and recognition.
 When they receive credit and gratitude, they mention those individuals who made their success possible.

 Courage comes in many forms.
 Each instance contains the element of fear, anxiety, or distress.
 As a leader, you need to develop the asset of being morally courageous.
 Moral courage applies when something arises that is in direct opposition to your morals, you are able to voice your concerns.
 Physical courage occurs when yare are able to face fear and still take action.
 You are no debilitated or frozen at the presence of fear.
 You have an understanding that fear can only stop you if you let it.